 You can use a checklists for regular/ frequent tasks; for example, a maintenance checklist or a daily pre-start checklist for equipment to make sure it’s in safe working order.

 See Resources below for samples.
-Print them off, grab a pen and do a walkabout, talking to the workers involved in the environment, task or equipment you’re checking.
+Print them off, grab a pen and do a walkabout, and talk to the workers involved in the environment, task or equipment you’re checking.

 Assess the risk